FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 Next, we can create a constructor and override the `EnchantmentEntityEffect` interface methods.
 We'll also create `CODEC` variable to encode and decode our effect; you can read more about [Codecs here](../codecs).

 The bulk of our code will go into the `apply()` event, which is called when the criteria for your enchantment to work is met.
-We'll later configure this `Effect` to be called when an entity is hit, but for now let's write simple code to strike the target with lightning.
+We'll later configure this `Effect` to be called when an entity is hit, but for now, let's write simple code to strike the target with lightning.

 @[code transcludeWith=#entrypoint](@/reference/latest/src/main/java/com/example/docs/enchantment/effect/LightningEnchantmentEffect.java)